albertols/scio-db/src/main/scala/com.db.myproject/mediation/README.md

 > hazelcast-manager microservice.

-Could this design be simplified when migrating into GCP? could we use a distributed Big Data processing engine like DataFlow to undertake massive Async Http Requests? what about keeping the state of this sent Http Requests to avoid duplicates?
+Could this design be simplified when migrating into GCP? could we use a distributed Big Data processing engine like Dataflow to undertake massive Async HTTP Requests? what about keeping the state of this sent Http Requests to avoid duplicates?
 Let's move on to the next section.